ClickHouse/ClickHouse/docs/zh/operations/system-tables.md

 -   `primary_key_bytes_in_memory_allocated` (`UInt64`) – The amount of memory (in bytes) reserved for primary key values.

 -   `is_frozen` (`UInt8`) – Flag that shows that a partition data backup exists.
 1, the backup exists.
-0, the backup doesn’t exist.
+0, the backup doesn't exist.
 For more details, see [FREEZE PARTITION](../sql-reference/statements/alter.md#alter_freeze-partition)

 -   `database` (`String`) – Name of the database.